BlueSquare23/web-lgsm/docs/config_options.md

   whenever a game server entry is removed from the web-lgsm.
   - Default: No (aka keep files on game server delete)

-* `cfg_editor`: Controls whether the game server cfg file editor is enabled or disabled.
+* `file_manager`: Controls whether the file manager is enabled or disabled.
-  - Default: No (aka cfg file editor disabled)
+  - Default: No (aka file manager disabled)
   - Warning: Enabling this feature has inherent security risks!
-Certain game server cfgs may allow for arbitrary shell code to be inserted and run once the game server is started.
 If you're going to enable this feature just be sure to have a strong password, have SSL, and trust who you give web-lgsm access too!

 * `send_cmd`: Controls if "Send command to running game server console" button on /controls page is enabled or disabled.
   - Default: No (aka send button is disabled)
-  - Warning: Similarly to the `cfg_editor` option, there are some risks associated with enabling the `send_cmd` setting.
+  - Warning: Similarly to the `file_manager` option, there are some risks associated with enabling the `send_cmd` setting.
 Certain game server consoles may allow arbitray code execution.
 If you're going to enable this feature just be sure to have a strong password, have SSL, and trust who you